fatiando/boule/README.rst

   coordinate conversions.
 * Input ellipsoid parameters for spherical harmonic analysis.

-Boule is French for "ball" and also a `traditional shape of break resembling a squashed ball <https://en.wikipedia.org/wiki/Boule_(bread)>`__.
+Boule is French for "ball" and also a `traditional shape of bread resembling a squashed ball <https://en.wikipedia.org/wiki/Boule_(bread)>`__.